 Literacy, Equity & Access for All!

-Oakland Unified School District Library Services in partnership with Oakland Public Library, Berkeley Unified School District Libraries and Mrs. Dalloway's (Support Independent Bookstores!) is 1 of 15 cities nationwide to host best-selling author Angie Thomas.
+EVENT HOSTS: Oakland Youth Poet Laureates Lelia Mottley and Samuel Getachew (just published in the NY TIMES!)
+MC'd the event.
+The event is hosted by Oakland Unified School District Library Services with thanks to Mrs. Dalloway’s Bookstore, Oakland Public Library, Berkeley Unified School District Libraries and other funders.
+OUSD is 1 of 15 cities nationwide to host best-selling author Angie Thomas.

 As we work to bring back libraries in OUSD and to create equity:

 We love donations!
 We currently operate with a budget of 1.6 million dollars for 86 school libraries that goes directly to staff salaries.
 We need 11.7 to provide equity and libraries for all.
 Your monthly, yearly or other donation goes directly to books (we receive 40% off) and resources for our students.
 It's important that we have flexibility, immediate access, and are empowered to respond to the needs of our students.
 Please see our Support Libraries! or District Library News pages for ways you can support, or contact the District Library Manager.